Brendan Donovan Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 7.8 K/9, the fifth-worst in MLB.
+- The eight strikeouts per nine innings put together by the Pirates pitching staff ranks 25th in the league.

-- The Pirates have the 20th-ranked team ERA across all MLB pitching staffs (4.92).
+- The Pirates have the 16th-ranked team ERA among all MLB pitching staffs (4.54).

-- Velasquez (0-2) starts for the Pirates, his third of the season.
+- Oviedo (1-0) starts for the Pirates, his third of the season.

-- The right-hander last appeared on Saturday against the Chicago White Sox, when he went 2 2/3 innings, allowing five earned runs while giving up six hits.
+- His last appearance came on Sunday against the Chicago White Sox, when the righty went 6 2/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.